akka/akka.github.com/blog/_posts/2017-10-13-native-akka-streams-in-spring-web-and-boot-via-alpakka.md

 Native Akka Streams in Spring Web and Boot via Alpakka
 ------------------------------------------------------

 [Alpakka](https://developer.lightbend.com/docs/alpakka/current), is our way of solving the *Reactive Enterprise Integration* problem.
 We do so by providing a collection of *streaming* plug-and-play connectors to various technologies.
-Today we'd like to highlight one specific integration, since it's the result and
+Today we'd like to highlight one specific integration, since it's the result and preview of what's to come in the furure with Alpakka and other Reactive Streaming libraries – a fully connected ecosystem of inter-connectable streaming building blocks.

-Today we'd like to show off the

 The success of Reactive Streams With the [Reactive Streams](http://reactive-streams.org) initiative, and its [successful inclusion in the Java 9](http://download.java.net/java/jdk9/docs/api/java/util/concurrent/Flow.html) (launched just weeks earlier)